Goldberg Ullrich Logo

 10.09.2020

-The III Civil Senate of the Federal Court of Justice has ruled that the operator of a social network who has been ordered to grant the heirs of a network participant access to the latter's complete user account must grant the heirs the possibility to take note of the account and its contents in the same way and to be able to "move around" in it - with the exception of active use - in the same way as the original account holder previously did.
+The Third Civil Senate of the Federal Court of Justice has ruled that the operator of a social network, which has been ordered to grant the heirs of a network participant access to her complete user account, must enable the heirs to access and review the account and its content in the same manner, and to "navigate" within it – with the exception of active use – as the original account holder previously could.

 The debtor operates a social network.
-It was ordered by a final judgment of the Berlin Regional Court of 17 December 2015 - confirmed by the Federal Court of Justice (judgment of 12 July 2018 - III ZR 183/17 - press release 115/18) - to grant the parents of a deceased participant in the network, as heirs, access to the complete user account and the communication content of their daughter contained therein.
-The debtor then sent the creditor, the mother of the deceased, a USB stick containing a PDF file with more than 14,000 pages which, according to the debtor, contained a copy of the data read from the account held by the deceased.
-It is disputed between the parties whether the debtor's obligation from the judgment of the Regional Court of 17 December 2015 has been fulfilled by this.
+She was ordered by a legally binding judgment of the Regional Court of Berlin dated December 17, 2015 – confirmed by the Federal Court of Justice (Judgment of July 12, 2018 – III ZR 183/17 – Press Release 115/18) – to grant the parents of a deceased network participant, as heirs, access to their daughter's complete user account and the communication content held therein.
+Subsequently, the debtor provided the creditor, the deceased's mother, with a USB stick containing a PDF file of over 14,000 pages, which, according to the debtor, contains a copy of the data extracted from the account maintained by the deceased.
+It is disputed between the parties whether this fulfilled the debtor's obligation under the Regional Court's judgment of December 17, 2015.

-At the creditor's request, the Regional Court imposed a penalty payment of €10,000 on the debtor for failing to comply with its obligation under the judgment of 17 December 2015.
-The Appellate Court set aside the order of the Regional Court on the debtor's immediate appeal and dismissed the creditor's application to impose a penalty payment on the debtor.
-This is the subject of the creditor's appeal on a point of law, which was allowed by the Court of Appeal.
+Upon the creditor's application, the Regional Court imposed a coercive fine of €10,000 on the debtor for non-fulfillment of her obligation under the judgment of December 17, 2015.
+The Higher Regional Court (Kammergericht) overturned the Regional Court's decision following the debtor's immediate appeal and rejected the creditor's application for the imposition of a coercive measure against the debtor.
+The creditor's legal appeal, permitted by the Higher Regional Court (Kammergericht), is directed against this.

-The Third Civil Senate of the Federal Court of Justice overturned the decision of the Court of Appeal and restored the decision of the first instance.
+The Third Civil Senate of the Federal Court of Justice overturned the decision of the Court of Appeal and reinstated the first-instance ruling.

-This also follows from the reasons for the above-mentioned judgment and the judgment of the Federal Supreme Court of 12 July 2018.
-Both decisions derived the creditor's claim to be fulfilled by the debtor from inheritance law.
-The Federal Supreme Court stated that the contract of use between the creditor's daughter and the debtor had passed to the heirs with its rights and obligations by way of universal succession.
-The latter had thereby entered into the contractual relationship and therefore, as contractual partners and new account holders, had a primary claim to access to their daughter's user account and the digital contents contained therein.
-From this position of the heirs and the deceased's primary claim to performance from the contractual relationship existing with the debtor, which had passed to them, it follows without further ado that the heirs must be granted access to the user account in the same way as their daughter had previously been granted access.
-This also follows from numerous further statements by the Federal Court of Justice and the Berlin Regional Court in their aforementioned judgments.
+This also follows from the grounds for the aforementioned judgment and the Federal Court of Justice's judgment of July 12, 2018.
+Both decisions derived the creditor's claim, to be fulfilled by the debtor, from inheritance law.
+The Federal Court of Justice stated that the user agreement between the creditor's daughter and the debtor, with its rights and obligations, had passed to the heirs by way of universal succession.
+The latter thereby entered into the contractual relationship and, as contracting parties and new account holders, therefore have a primary claim to access their daughter's user account and the digital content contained therein.
+From this position of the heirs and the principal claim of the deceased, which passed to them from the contractual relationship with the debtor, it readily follows that the heirs must be granted access to the user account in the same manner as their daughter previously had.
+This is further supported by numerous other statements made by the Federal Court of Justice and the Berlin Regional Court in their aforementioned judgments.

 Last posts